choderalab/assaytools/examples/direct-fluorescence-assay/README.md

 * `quickmodel`

-To get a deltaG estimate from direct fluorescence data using our Bayesian modeling framework via teh `quickmodel` script run:
+To get a deltaG estimate from direct fluorescence data using our Bayesian modeling framework, via the `quickmodel` script run:

   `env PYTHONPATH="./" quickmodel --inputs 'inputs_p38_singlet'`